NyansapoGH/PLASTIC-WASTE-SEGREGATION/README.md

 ## Model
 I have chosen the pretrained ResNet50 model to perform classification.
-To figure out how the model was built, take a look at the jupyter notebook entitled `ResNet50 Jupyter.ipynb`...
+To figure out how the model was built, take a look at the jupyter notebook entitled `ResNet50 Jupyter.ipynb`...(You will find it very self-explanatory)
-You will find it very self-explanatory
+I Used Google Colab to build and train the Model .
+So depending on the platform you prefer, you have to research about how to use it.

 ## Installation
 ```bash